 Two wires are now strung between arches, and I'll work on wiring on the twigs to form a lattice.

-On the far right of the picture, you can see yet another project under way; a swale to move the rain water away from the house.
+On the far right of the picture, you can see yet another project under way; the swale to move the rain water away from the house.
 Speaking of lattice...

 Now a bit weathered and worn, these lattice panels are shown here.
 Now they can have a second (or is that third?) life as shutters for the window.